AKARandy/InternProject-SPP_Sekolah/README.md

 Data quality is ok for open source Indonesian data on the internet, although there are rough edges everywhere

-Feel free to use my data and/or code, just credit me if you want to publish this for work or something
+Feel free to use and/or modify my data and code, just credit me if you want to publish this for work or something